conan-io/docs/developing_packages/editable_packages.rst

 a single definition of layouts that can be shared with the team and installed with ``conan config install``.

-If no argument is specified, the :command:`conan link` command will try to use a `.conan/layouts/default` layout from the local cache.
+If no argument is specified, the :command:`conan editable add` command will try to use a `.conan/layouts/default` layout from the local cache.

-You can switch layout files by passing a different argument to new calls to :command:`conan link`.
+You can switch layout files by passing a different argument to new calls to :command:`conan editable add`.

 Evaluation order and priority
 +++++++++++++++++++++++++++++